nisanthc/bookstore/README.md

     2. Setup and Run project

-        1. Add project path to PYTHONPATH in environment variable(either by using GUI or command prompt) If you are adding command prompt, it is temporary.
-PYTHONPATH variable is available only to that cmd shell.
+        1. Add project path to PYTHONPATH in environment variable(either by using GUI or command prompt)

         2. Open command prompt

         3. Run the below command